AwaleSagar/piStat/README.md

 - Ensure the script path in the service file is correct
 - Verify the script has execute permissions
 - Check if port 8585 is already in use by another application
-- Ensure `vcgencmd` and other system tools are available
+- Ensure `vcgencmd` and other system tools are available (Raspberry Pi only)
+- Check if the `.env` file has proper permissions
+- Verify rate limit settings are appropriate for your use case

+## Rate Limiting

+By default, the API is protected by rate limiting (60 requests per minute per IP address).
+If a client exceeds this limit, they'll receive a 429 Too Many Requests response.
+You can adjust or disable this feature using the environment variables described in the Configuration section.